PR1ZR4K1/data_analytics_2100/README.md

 ## Good to Know

 - For any of the datasets I use I will only be tracking the zipped file for github.
-- The contents are pretty big and unnecessary to have unzipped.
+- The contents are unnecessary to have unzipped.